Battle Pets Trading 11% Higher This Week (PET)

-Battle Pets (PET) traded 1% higher against the U.S. dollar during the 1 day period ending at 12:00 PM Eastern on October 4th.
-Over the last seven days, Battle Pets has traded 11% higher against the U.S. dollar.
-One Battle Pets coin can now be bought for approximately $0.0565 or 0.00000282 BTC on major cryptocurrency exchanges.
-Battle Pets has a total market capitalization of $11.27 million and approximately $142,693.00 worth of Battle Pets was traded on exchanges in the last day.
+Battle Pets (PET) traded 1% higher against the U.S. dollar during the 1 day period ending at 10:00 AM ET on October 5th.
+Battle Pets has a total market capitalization of $11.46 million and $142,693.00 worth of Battle Pets was traded on exchanges in the last 24 hours.
+During the last seven days, Battle Pets has traded up 11% against the U.S. dollar.
+One Battle Pets coin can currently be bought for $0.0575 or 0.00000291 BTC on major exchanges.

 - Baby Doge Coin (BabyDoge) traded 1.5% higher against the dollar and now trades at $0.0000 or 0.00000000 BTC.